Carpal Bones

 • The lateral face articulates with the ulnar carpal.

-• Ulnar carpal (cuneiform) is very irregular.
+The ulnar carpal (cuneiform) is very irregular.

 • The medial face has facets for the intermediate carpal.

-• The dorsal face is rough and convex
+• The dorsal face is rough and convex.

 • The volar face has a facet for the accessory carpal.